Guide to make the best choice on purchasing a generator

 • Cons: Loud, high pollutant, big and heavy, not easy to move, high initial cost.

-dual fuel generator can burn either gasoline or propane.
-If you have an above-ground propane tank, this is a great option for a very long running time.
-It provides As a gas powered generator, it’s great for camping and recreation.
-Propane, on the other hand, gives it a long runtime for emergency home standby power.
+dual-fuel generator can burn either gasoline or propane.
+This is an excellent option for a long-running time if you have an above-ground propane tank.
+A gas-powered generator that is great for camping and recreation.
+Propane gives it a long runtime for emergency home standby power.

 A small selection of units can draw power from gas, LP, or natural gas.
 They are great for being both portable and practical as home backup generators.
 They have the advantages of all three fuels but are generally only available in higher power outputs.
 If you need versatility, this is the best generator for you.

-Tri fuel generators are the most flexible units in natural disasters.
-Especially if you live in an earthquake zone, natural gas lines might not always be open.
+Tri-fuel generators are the most flexible units in natural disasters.
+Natural gas lines might not always be open, especially if you live in an earthquake zone.
 When the power goes out, you can use gasoline or liquid propane until emergency crews arrive.

 Small Generators

-• Small units are great for camping, recreational use and any other situation where a small watt output is adequate.
+• Small units are great for camping, recreational use, and any other situation with adequate small-watt output.

 • If you have trouble lifting heavy objects, opt for a more compact model.